Choumiko/Foreman/README.md

 ***
 Changelog
 ---
+0.2.3

+- added Hotkey to clear blueprint book on the cursor (default Shift + right click, must be enabled in the settings!)
+- added option to move the loaded blueprint when the load blueprint button is clicked with an empty cursor
+- load a single blueprint into a book when 'load blueprint' button is clicked with a blueprint book with an empty blueprint in the active slot

 0.2.2

 - fixed importing books from string not working.
 Books from 0.2.1 have to be exported again for the string to work